 We are building an active and growing group to mobilize large numbers of Alphabet workers.
 Dues cover costs like full time organizing staff, software infrastructure, printed material and swag, travel and expenses for assemblies, legal support, training and events, accessibility.
 There are also contributions to CWA 1400 and the CWA international union to cover required costs, but this is a relatively small portion of the dues collected from Alphabet workers.

 Dues are our money: we all vote on the budget, which we write.
 We are trying to organize inside of a trillion dollar corporation, and we need enough money to do that.
 Many of our members will be TVCs, so while many engineers may be paying $3000 a year in dues, many TVCs will be paying $400 a year or less in dues.
 Dues pay for staff, who are critical to our organizing efforts.
 Dues mean that we can support hourly workers if we go on strike.
 While the raw number may sound high, 1% is lower than dues at most unions (we found the average to be 1.25% in an analysis of other unions’ dues).

-We pay a flat fee of $25 per month per member to CWA national, for which we get substantial support for hiring staff and legal representation, among other things.
+We pay a flat fee of $25 per month per member to CWA national, for which we get substantial support for hiring staff and legal representation.
 We also pay about 6% of dues collected to CWA Local 1400 to cover the administrative cost of our membership (for example, ensuring that our bank accounts are managed legally).
-After we are better-established, this percentage cost will be ended when we split off from Local 1400.
+After we are better-established, this adminstrative cost to CWA Local 1400 ends when we become our own local.
 The remainder of our dues collected are completely up to us to spend.